mshanGithub/msbotframework/specs/testing/testing.md

 5. Product owners should be able to write functional and language tests without having to write code.
 6. Tests should be "scriptable" and it should be possible to execute them from the command line, the IDE of choice and/or as part of the Continuous Integration/Continuous Delivery pipelines from Azure DevOps pipelines from [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/).
 7. Whenever a test fails, it should be easy to understand the cause of the failure and the test output should be clean of stack traces and tech jargon (although those may still be available on demand).
+8. It should be possible to possible to run tests throughout the entire bot development life cycle: Build, Test, Deployment and Operations.
+9. It should be possible to test bots using different languages and locales.

 # Testing scenarios